DISTORTEC/distortos/README.md

 Make sure the tools are available in your system's *PATH* environment variable.

-To create or edit a configuration run `kconfig-mconf Kconfig` in the root of the project.
+To create or edit a configuration run `make menuconfig` in the root of the project.
 You can either start from scratch or edit one of existing configurations (from `configurations/<board>/<variant>` folder).
 When creating a new configuration make sure the name of created file is `distortosConfiguration.mk`.